outkine/website-v2/_posts/2017-06-20-how-to-get-into-web-development.md

 title: how to get into web development
 ---

-*WARNING: this guide assumes some programming knowledge.
-This should not be an endeavor for absolute beginners.*

 *WARNING: this guide assumes that you are not running Windows, as it is generally very painful to use in any development environment.
 If you are currently using Windows, I'd recommend dual-booting it with [Linux Mint](https://linuxmint.com/).
 [Here](https://www.lifewire.com/dual-boot-windows-8-1-linux-mint-2202090) is a tutorial on how to do that.*

-*NOTE: I always recommend books over other resources.*

 If you're like me, you've probably procrastinated learning anything web-related because of how unordered and even 'artsy' it all seems - HTML isn't even a programming language!
 Why would a coder waste their time on it?